sidd190/MY-GSOC-TOOL/README.md

 1. Ensure your `config.json` has the correct GitHub username
 2. Check that the GitHub Actions workflow has the necessary permissions
 3. Verify your repository activity is public

+### Editing mode not working?

+1. **Invalid token**: Make sure your GitHub token has `repo` scope
+2. **Wrong repository config**: Check that `libs/constants.js` has your correct GitHub username and repository name
+3. **CORS issues**: The editing mode only works when served from GitHub Pages or localhost, not from `file://` URLs
+4. **Token expired**: GitHub tokens can expire - generate a new one if editing stops working
+5. **Rate limiting**: If you see 403 errors, you might be hitting GitHub's rate limits

 ### Custom domain?